 Kansai airport is the international airport in Osaka.
-It is the closest international airport to Kyoto, Nara and Kobe too.
+It is the gateway to Kyoto, Nara, Kobe and Wakayama too.
 There are many ways to get downtown Osaka, Kyoto and Kobe.
-In this post, I give you basic information about the route to major spots in Osaka.
-I also have another links below to tell you about Kansai airport.
-Continue reading
+In this post, I will explain about the terminal of Kansai airport, the access route to major places in Kansai region, and how to choose the deal which suits your trip plan.

 JR West operates many commute trains, rapid and local between 5:30 am and midnight.
 But when you travel in Kansai area by JR trains, special rapid service trains are the best way to travel among cities, like Osaka, Kyoto, Kobe, Nara, Wakayama and Kansai airport.
 These “Special” rapid service skips many stations and much faster than rapid and local trains.
 If you use JR pass, you may take limited express trains.
 But these rapid service trains are sometimes faster than express trains and run much more frequently.
 That means you do not check the timetable.
 These are commute trains and mostly very busy in even daytime and late night, but it is convenient.
 It is a key to understand this rapid train system to travel among cities in Kansai area.

 Kansai Airport Limited Express Haruka may be your first train if you arrive in Kansai airport.
 It is operated between Kansai (Osaka) airport, Tennoji, Shin-Osaka, Kyoto, Kusatsu and Maibara.
 But please be careful that Haruka does not stop at Osaka station.
 It stop at Tennoji and Shin-Osaka.
 If you want to go to Osaka station, you have to transfer to the local train at Shin-Osaka.
 This express train has 30 round trips a day and are operated mostly every 30 minutes.